alffox/liferay-around-the-world-widget/README.md

 **Wiki** shows the first information for the selected country from Wikipedia.org

-**Pictures** at the bottom shows selected pictures for the selected country
+**Pictures** shows selected pictures for the selected country

 ## Technical details

-This project was bootstrapped with the 7.1 [npm React portlet template](https://portal.liferay.dev/docs/7-1/tutorials/-/knowledge_base/t/using-react-in-your-portlets), using the React framework: https://reactjs.org/
+This project was bootstrapped with the generator-liferay-js [https://github.com/liferay/liferay-js-toolkit/wiki/How-to-use-generator-liferay-js), using the React Widget template.
 The app is optimized for being used on mobile devices through [Bootstrap CSS](https://getbootstrap.com/docs/4.1/getting-started/introduction/) and [Clay UI](https://clayui.com/)

 The backend runs through: https://github.com/alffox/around-the-world-backend/blob/master/index.js